 “His talk was both meaningful and accessible.
 All who were present had an uplifting and thought-provoking opportunity to learn.
 And on top of that, we all laughed with Dr. Lesser a great deal.” – Rabbi Ben Zeidman, Temple Mount Sinai, El Paso

-EXECUTIVE SUMMARY: On connections between Judaism and math/statistics, Professor Lesser has published several national journal articles and presented to a wide variety of Jewish (and non-Jewish) audiences.
+EXECUTIVE SUMMARY: On connections between Judaism and math/statistics, Professor Lesser has published several national journal articles and presented to a wide variety of Jewish (and non-Jewish) audiences, from local to international.
 Lesser’s journey has spanned nearly every stream of Judaism, giving him a foundation to appreciate and connect with highly diverse audiences) .

 An award-winning Professor at The University of Texas at El Paso (same 31.76oN latitude as Jerusalem!), Dr. Lesser conducts research in statistics/mathematics education.
 He was listed as a supporting faculty member throughout the existence (2005-2018) of the UTEP Inter-American Jewish Studies Program and a few of his 110+ scholarly papers connect mathematics/statistics with Judaism.
-Since 1997, Lesser has given presentations on this intersection in forums including the International ALEPH Kallah, citywide Yom Limmud or Tikkun Leil Shavuot events (e.g., Houston, El Paso), individual congregations (from Modern Orthodox to post-denominational; for example, here), and pluralistic day schools or Sunday schools (e.g., Ft.
-Collins, El Paso, Houston, Albuquerque, Austin).
+Since 1997, Lesser has given presentations on this intersection in forums including the International ALEPH Kallah, citywide Yom Limmud or Tikkun Leil Shavuot events (e.g., Houston, El Paso), individual congregations (from Modern Orthodox to post-denominational; for example, here), pluralistic day schools or Sunday schools (e.g., Ft.
+Collins, El Paso, Houston, Albuquerque, Austin) and will make a 2021 presentation as part of a funded series by Sinai and Synapses (see boldface below).
 Lesser makes material engaging and accessible for audiences of varied (Jewish or mathematical) backgrounds.
 He has also given presentations for the UTEP Religious Studies program on his Jewish songs based on Talmud, Torah, Midrash, and culture.

 Also, Lesser explored language/culture parallels between math education and Judaism in a 2015 paper in Teaching for Excellence and Equity in Mathematics and contributed (with Steve Varela’s team commissioned by the Texas Holocaust and Genocide Commission) to the 2015 ethics module Integrating Ethics from Thought to Action.